trezor/trezor-suite/README.md

 -   `yarn suite:dev:android` (react-native Android)
 -   `yarn suite:dev:ios` (react-native iOS)

-## trezor-connect development
+## @trezor/connect development

 Trezor Connect is a platform for easy integration of Trezor into 3rd party services.
-At the moment, trezor-connect has its [own repository](https://github.com/trezor/connect) but we expect it to be migrated into the trezor-suite monorepo in a very short time.

-When adding new features to [trezor-connect](https://github.com/trezor/connect) you need to work with both repositories.
+Historically, trezor-connect had its [own repository](https://github.com/trezor/connect).
+This repository is still active and accepts hotfixes for trezor-connect version 8.

-Please follow the readme in [@trezor/transport package](./packages/transport) on how protobuf definitions are updated.
+@trezor/connect version 9 is developed in this repository only.

 ## Contribute